brandur/sorg/content/fragments/mongo-partitioning.md

 hook: A day in trench life.
 ---

-Use MongoDB for a day, and it's a rarity not to come across some sort of deficiency that would have been trivially tractable on a different system.
+A day doesn't pass of using MongoDB that doesn't make you reminisce of time spent on a real database.

-A few days ago I needed a way of partitioning a data set (specifically, our idempotency keys) so that _N_ workers could independenty work each segment.
+I needed a way of partitioning a data set (specifically, our idempotency keys) so that _N_ workers could independently work their own segment.
 A common/easy way to do this is to simply modulo by the number of partitions and have each worker switch off the result: